-This Cedar Plank Smoked Salmon is remarkably easy and delicious.
+Cedar Plank Smoked Salmon is remarkably nutritious, ridiculously easy to make, and exceptionally delicious.
 It’s also a recipe that you will want to keep close at hand this grilling season!

-Isaac’s wife, Becky, is very talented in her own right.
-By her own admission, she would much rather bake than cook so they have an agreement – Isaac usually does most of the cooking and Becky usually does most of the baking.
+By her own admission, Becky would much rather bake than cook, so they have an agreement.
+Isaac usually does most of the cooking and Becky usually does most of the baking.
 A match made in heaven!

 Recently, Isaac and Becky purchased a Big Green Egg Grill.
 This recipe for Cedar Plank Smoked Salmon is one of his creations.
-He purchased several Cedar BBQ Grill Planks and used them as a platform for grilling the salmon.
+He purchased cedar BBQ grill planks and used them as a platform for grilling the salmon.

 Using Wood Planks for Grilling, (cedar, alder, cherry, maple, white oak, and hickory), is an easy way to instill a smoky, woodsy flavor to meats, vegetables, and especially salmon.
 Follow the instructions on the box of cedar planks, (usually, you soak the planks in water or cider for a few hours beforehand).

 For this recipe, Isaac made a marinade using brown sugar, wasabi powder, (Sushi Sonic 100% Real Powdered Wasabi) salt and pepper, and soy sauce.
 Add enough soy sauce to make the marinade into a medium thin paste, (be careful not to make the sauce too thin and runny).
 Adjust as needed.